Detroit Express: 1980-81 and transfer to Washington

 The Express' second and last indoor season produced only a 7–11 record, and they missed the playoffs; the Express' last NASL contest was a 7-5 win over the Atlanta Chiefs in front of 5,598 at the Silverdome on February 15.
 (Their last games under the Express name came the following week, when they played a three-game money-raising tour in Guatemala.)
 Overall attendance improved to 4,761, a bit below league average and not enough to save the Express.
 In the spring of 1981, Jimmy Hill won a court battle to move the team to RFK Stadium to become the new Washington Diplomats, replacing the old franchise of that name which had folded.
 The Express-turned-Diplomats lasted just one season in D.C. before going out of business.
-Hill reportedly lost £2 million because of the failed venture, prompting his son to claim We've lost all the family money.
+Hill reportedly lost $2 million because of the failed venture, prompting his son to claim We've lost all the family money.
 All we have left is our home.

 Later years

-The Detroit Express franchise was purchased and retained by local businessman Sonny Van Arnem, who started the new Express team in the 1981 season.
+The Detroit Express franchise was purchased and retained by local businessman Sonny Van Arnem, who started a new version of the Express in the second division American Soccer League for the 1981 season.
 The ASL version of the Express won the league title in 1982, but the league folded after the 1983 season.
-The NASL collapsed after the 1984 season.
+Van Arnem initially expressed enthusiasm for joining the ASL's successor, the United Soccer League, but he backed out of those plans when the league was not sanctioned by the USSF.
+The team was not able to find a home in another league and disbanded for good in 1984.

 George Best also appeared for the Express during a tour of Europe in September 1978.
 Best played two games in Austria with the Express before the team headed to Switzerland.